secoats/agora_network_sniffer/README.md

 # Agora Network Sniffer

-This is a rudimentary Python3 Network Sniffer (Ethernet II, IPv4, TCP, UDP).
+This is a rudimentary Python3 Network Sniffer (Ethernet II, ARP, IPv4, TCP, UDP).

 ![](./docs/sniffer_a4.png)